Rynnya/hanaru/README.md

 for example, if everything good in `/d/` route, then you will get osz file and 200 response<br>
 but if something gone wrong - status code will be 400 or 500<br>
 here's list of all exceptions:
+- 401 - downloader was unauthorized (user might delete our session)
 - 404 - beatmapset doesn't exist
 - 422 - osu! servers returns invalid osz file
 - 423 - downloading disabled after trying to sanitize
-- 429 - you hit rate limit, please try again after 10 seconds
+- 429 - you hit rate limit, please try again after 10 seconds (this also might be our downloader rate limited by peppy's system)
-- 500 - exception happend inside hanaru (only websocket)
 - 503 - osu! server didn't respond

 in `/b/` and `/s/` routes on error you will receive status code, other than 200 and empty JSON object or array (like original osu!
 API)<br>